defenseunicorns/zarf-package-software-factory/doc/deploy.md

 # Deploy the packages

-This guide assumes you have already [Forked the repo and built the packages](fork-and-build.md).
+This guide assumes you have already [Initialized the cluster](initialize.md).
 If you haven't, please do that first.

 Depending on where you want to run the package you just created, there are a few different paths